guile-sql

 (#:lift val)

 Force val to be treated as a parameterized value, never as SQL structure.
-Useful when data happens to look like a query alist.
+Useful when data happens to look like a query.

 (#:inline val)